 - blue fulton

 Blue cat, however, could be considered a misnomer simply because channel cats are often confused with another species, Ictaluris furcatus, or blue catfish.
-The two look very similar, and can have similar coloration, but blue cats don't have the small black spots down their sides characteristic of channel cat.
-It doesn't matter since, they are both great eating.
+The two look very similar and can have similar coloration, but blue cats don’t have the small black spots down their sides characteristic of channel cat.
+It doesn’t matter since they are both great eating.
 The channel cat is probably the most popular catfish in the South, however.
 It is the most widely caught, and the most widely farmed, often raised alongside other fish.

 In the waters where I live, in the Chesapeake region, there have long been no catfish which are good for eating.
 Or, at least very few you have a chance of catching.
-This answers the question I started with at the beginning, of why I can't get a decent catfish here, and have to "go down South" to get it.
+This answers the question I started with at the beginning, of why I can’t get a decent catfish here and have to “go down South” to get it.

 But this is changing.
 At present, blue cat (Ictaluris furcatus) have been introduced into the waters of the Chesapeake Bay region.
 It’s not good news!
 Blue cat in these waters are an invasive species, as many catfish can become when improperly introduced to new habitats.

-Having been introduced into the region in the 1970's, there numbers are now getting out of control.
+Having been introduced into the region in the 1970’s, their numbers are now getting out of control.
 They have no natural predators in this habitat and there is little to stop them from severely upsetting the ecosystem and endangering native species such as blue crabs, or menhaden.

-Fishermen are being encourage to catch as many blue cats out of these waters as they can, and many chefs, with Southern origins are not, are taking advantage of the growing supply of fresh blue catfish, offering up a real Southern delight on their menus.
+Fishermen are being encouraged to catch as many blue cats out of these waters as they can, and many chefs, with Southern origins or not, are taking advantage of the growing supply of fresh blue catfish, offering up a real Southern delight on their menus.
 It could be many folks will reassess their opinion of catfish if they give some a try.
-I had a great fried catfish dinner at Gertrudes, in Baltimore (located inside the Baltimore Museum of Art) although we don't put gravy on catfish where I come from, nor a hard crunchy topping.
-We also don't put it on top of vinegary turnip greens.
+I had a great fried catfish dinner at Gertrudes, in Baltimore (located inside the Baltimore Museum of Art) although we don’t put gravy on catfish where I come from, nor a hard crunchy topping.
+We also don’t put it on top of vinegary turnip greens.
 But, still, it was delicious!